Wabtey/VV-ISTIC-TP2/exercises/no-getter.md

-# No getter!
+# No getter

-With the help of JavaParser implement a program that obtains the private fields of public classes that have no public getter in a Java project.
+With the help of JavaParser ([[../code/javaparser-starter]]) implement a program that obtains the private fields of public classes that have no public getter in a Java project.

 A field has a public getter if, in the same class, there is a public method that simply returns the value of the field and whose name is `get<name-of-the-field>`.

 For example, in the following class:

 ```Java
 class Person {
     private int age;
     private String name;